 New Home Screen

 The changes to the iPadOS are pretty far-reaching, and they start with the Home Screen.
 It will now offer a ton more information, thanks to the fact that widgets can be pinned directly to the iPad’s Home Screen.
 That means that you can get access to things like news headlines, weather information, calendar events, and more, straight from the iPad Home Screen.
+Apps are also now arranged in a tighter grid.

-That, however, is just the tip of the iceberg.
 Perhaps the most exciting features for many users come in the form of productivity updates.
 For starters, the iPad now supports multi-window apps.
 In other words, you can now have multiple windows of a single app open.
 For example, you might want to have two Safari windows side by side, which will be handy for productivity.

 There are other new productivity features too.
 Notable are the new copy, paste, undo, and redo gestures.
 On the iPad, you can now pinch with three fingers to copy and spread with three fingers to paste.
 You can also swipe left or right with three fingers to undo or redo.